AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-workfront-enhanced-connector.md

       </dependency>
    ```

-1. Add a dependency in `all module pom.xml`.
+1. Update the dependency in `all module pom.xml`.

       ```XML
          <dependency>